 - Whisk your egg yolks in a separate medium sized bowl.

 - Add 1/4 cup of the hot pudding mixture to the egg yolks.
 Whisk it together.
 Add another 1/4 cup of the pudding to the eggs and whisk it together.

 - Scoop the egg mixture back into the pudding mixture in the pot.
 And let the pudding come back to a low boil over medium low heat.

-- Once a couple bubbles pop, set a timer for 2 minutes as the mixture keeps boiling, until the pudding is thickened.
+- Once a couple bubbles pop, cook for a few more minutes as the mixture keeps boiling, until the pudding is thickened.